-This is definitely a venue with a difference!
+This is definitely one of the most alternative wedding venues in the UK!
 Smallhythe Place is a 17th Century Barn Theatre situated in the tranquil countryside of Kent.
-Have your audience watch as your ceremony plays out on the stage, before you spill out into the garden for a drinks and canapes.
+Have your audience watch as your ceremony plays out on the stage, before you spill out into the garden for drinks and canapes.

 Want your wedding day to feel as simple as being a child was?
 Expect Victorian ironwork ceilings, magnificent marble floors and endless galleries to discover at V&A Museum of Childhood.
 Let this venue do all the work while you enjoy the stunning surroundings and flawless service here.

 The Grade I-listed Holburne Museum offers its own glorious gardens, not to mention the extensive collection of 18th Century British portraiture.
 Say your vows in the Brownsword Picture Gallery surrounded by pieces of art steeped in history.
 Definitely a unique experience!

 The railway arch venue of Kachette definitely takes unusual wedding ideas to the next level!
 It used to be the ticket office of Shoreditch Station and has since been transformed into a vintage gem, with exposed brick walls and industrial features.
 Have a rustic wedding…but with a charming twist!

 The Medieval Townhouse of Avoncroft Museum of Historic Buildings is the heart of this unique venue.
 With over 30 more historic buildings on the site, including a windmill, stables and old traditional shops, you can turn your wedding day into one big history lesson.

 Another historical experience can be had in the form of Battle Abbey School, views of which overlook the well-known English battlefield.
 The wood-panelled Duke’s Library can cater for a cosy wedding celebration, while the stunning Abbot’s Hall will accommodate larger parties.
 We bet there are awesome photo opportunities here!